Maxway CRT: Improving the Robustness of the Model-X Inference: Method

 \subsection{A transformed Maxway CRT}

-In implementing the Maxway CRT, a natural question to ask is whether there always exists a low-dimensional function $h(Z)$ responsible for all the dependence of $X$ given $Z$, i.e., whether there exists a low-dimensional $h$ such that $X \indp Z \mid h(Z)$.\footnote{The same question can be asked for $g(Z)$ and $Y$.
-Since the arguments are the same, we omit the $Y$ part for conciseness.} The answer appears to be negative at first sight.
+In implementing the Maxway CRT, a natural question to ask is whether there always exists a low-dimensional function $h(Z)$ responsible for all the dependence of $X$ given $Z$, i.e., whether there exists a low-dimensional $h$ such that $X \indp Z \mid h(Z)$, as well as the same question for $g(Z)$ and $Y$.
+The answer appears to be negative at first sight.
 Think of a case where the distribution of $X\mid Z$ is learned with a generative adversarial network, and tens of thousands of parameters are used to describe the conditional distribution of $X$ given $Z$; thus the existence of a low-dimensional $h$ does not appear to be plausible.
-Nonetheless, in this example, there still exists a reasonable one dimensional function $R$ of $X$ and $Z$, and a low-dimensional function $h$ of $Z$, such that $R(X,Z) \indp Z \mid h(Z)$.
-The most general construction of such a transformation is to set $R(X, Z) = F_X(X \mid Z)$ to be the cumulative distribution function (CDF) of $X$ conditional on $Z$.
-With this transformation, if $X$ has a continuous distribution conditional on $Z$, then $R(X, Z) = F_X(X \mid Z)$ follows a $\operatorname{Unif}[0,1]$ distribution and is independent of $Z$.\footnote{For a discrete $X$, we can always add an arbitrarily small continuous random noise on it and use the perturbed $X$ for the CDF transformation.
-Since such artificial noises can be arbitrarily small, the power of the Maxway CRT will not be impacted with the perturbed data.} Hence $h$ can simply be taken as the null set.
+Nonetheless, in this example, there still exists a proper {\em residual-transformation} function $R$ such that $R(X,Z) \indp Z \mid h(Z)$ where $h(Z)=\emptyset$.
+In specific, one can set $R(X, Z) = F_X(X \mid Z)$ to be the cumulative distribution function (CDF) of $X$ conditional on $Z$.
+With this transformation, if $X$ has a continuous distribution conditional on $Z$, then $R(X, Z) = F_X(X \mid Z)$ follows a $\operatorname{Unif}[0,1]$ distribution and is independent of $Z$, which can be viewed as a ``residual" of $X$ on $Z$.
+Hence, $h$ can simply be taken as the null set.
+For a discrete $X$, we can always add an arbitrarily small continuous random noise to it and use the perturbed $X$ for such CDF transformation.
+Since the artificial noises can be arbitrarily small, the power of the Maxway CRT will not be impacted by the perturbation.
 We again emphasize that the above discussion shows that there exists a \textit{perfect} transformation $R$ and a \textit{perfect} low-dimensional $h$, such that $R(X,Z) \indp Z \mid h(Z)$.
-In practice, however, the transformation $R$ and the function $h$ are again estimated from data, and thus $R(X,Z) \indp Z \mid h(Z)$ may not hold exactly.
+In practice, however, such functions $R$ are estimated from data, and thus $R(X,Z) \indp Z \mid h(Z)$ may not hold exactly.

 With this transformation step, we then proceed with testing whether $R(X,Z)$ is independent of $Y$ conditional on $Z$.
 We note that this transformation step would not invalidate the testing procedure.
 Under the null hypothesis, i.e., when $X \indp Y \mid Z$, $R(X,Z)$ is also independent of $Y$ given $Z$.
 So any valid testing procedure will still be valid if $X$ is replaced by $R(X,Z)$.
 Conceptually, this transformation step is essentially extracting the residual of $X$ after removing the influence of $Z$. {This residual is low-dimensional but contains useful (sometimes even complete) information to characterize the effect of $X$ on $Y$ conditional on $Z$.} In Algorithm \ref{alg:transform_maxway}, we present this ``transformed" Maxway CRT.
 For a transformation $R$, let $\r = (R(X_1, Z_{1\cdot}), \dots, R(X_n, Z_{n\cdot}))\trans$, $\rhos_r(\cdot \mid g(Z), h(Z))$ be the conditional distribution of $R(X,Z)$ given $g(Z)$ and $h(Z)$, and $\rho_r^{\star n}(\r \mid g(\Z), h(\Z)) = \prod_{i = 1}^n \rhos_r(R(X_i, Z_{i\cdot}) \mid g(Z_{i \cdot}), h(Z_{i \cdot}))$.
 Let $\rho_r$ be an estimate of $\rhos_r$ and $\rho_r^{n}(\r \mid g(\Z), h(\Z)) = \prod_{i = 1}^n \rho_r(R(X_i, Z_{i\cdot}) \mid g(Z_{i \cdot}), h(Z_{i \cdot}))$.
 We call $\rho_r$ the \textit{transformed Maxway distribution}.